pypa/pip/docs/html/user_guide.rst

    password qwerty

-As mentioned in the `standard library docs <https://docs.python.org/3/library/netrc.html>`_, whitespace and non-printable characters are not allowed in passwords.
+As mentioned in the `standard library docs <https://docs.python.org/3/library/netrc.html>`_, only ASCII characters are allowed.
+Whitespace and non-printable characters are not allowed in passwords.

 Keyring Support